mharen/mharen.github.io/_posts/2012/2012-11-06-how-buying-or-selling-house-in-single.md

 (Of course the above scenario could be modified to include common contingencies like date of possession, chattel, repairs, a cooling off period, etc.)

 **It will take a lot of baby steps to get there, but get there we will and it’ll happen sooner than you think.
-(And some organizations will make a killing *while bringing down the transaction costs of real estate for everyone*.)**  <hr />
+(And some organizations will make a killing *while bringing down the transaction costs of real estate for everyone*.)**
+***

 <sup id="foot1-20121106">[1](#sup1-20121106)</sup>$667/month would pay for a 40,000 figuring a 60 month loan with 0% APR (a popular thing now), excl. insurance, taxes, maintenance, etc.